ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 We do not need to fully understand how the logic works, but we need to understand the input/argument of the function.
 The `x` and `y` positions of the object/entity is define as the center (not at the bottom left which most engine does).
 The `size` argument identifies the legnth between left side to the right side.
 In other words, we are defining the entity/object as a sqaure.
 If these two squares overlap each other, then we consider as collision and return that they are hitting each other; otherwise, it is not a collision.

 ### Player Bullet to Enemy
+First, we need to attach the function with the right quries.
+We need two quries for collision: one for the player bullet and the enemy.
+The following code will capture those entities.
 ```rust
 impl UserState for ServerState{
     fn new(io: &mut EngineIo, sched: &mut EngineSchedule<Self>) -> Self{